use-ink/ink-docs/docs/datastructures/custom.md

 }

 ```

-You can check what each method does at the [crate's docs](https://paritytech.github.io/ink/src/ink_storage/collections/hashmap/storage.rs.html#113-139).
-Checking how some data structures are implemented, such as [HashMap](https://paritytech.github.io/ink/src/ink_storage/collections/hashmap/storage.rs.html#113-139), might be useful too.
+You can check what each method does in the [trait's docs](https://paritytech.github.io/ink/ink_storage/traits/trait.SpreadLayout.html).
+Check how some data structures are implemented, such as [Mapping](https://paritytech.github.io/ink/src/ink_storage/lazy/mapping.rs.html#131-156).

-In the future we plan on providing some more ink! workshops and tutorials guiding the approach to design and implement a custom storage data structure.